 The very first thing many new owners get stuck on is the New Tenant Fee.
 Most, if not all, property managers will charge approximately half of one month’s rent for putting a new tenant into your property.
 Which, on the surface can seem like a big sacrifice especially when you’ve just laid out a considerable sum for a mortgage and you are looking to start paying down that debt.

 So let’s break down the value of the property management fees property managers charge for a rental property.

-The average two-bedroom condo rental in Vancouver is $2,262 per month meaning the Property Manager would charge a one-time fee of around $1,131 from the first month’s rent of any new tenant they place.
+The average two-bedroom condo rental in Vancouver is $2,262 per month meaning the Property Manager would charge a one-time tenant placement fee of around $1,131 from the first month’s rent of any new tenant they place.
 A typical property management companies charge half a month of rent for tenant placement and a typical property management fee is between 7 to 10% of gross monthly rent.

 Usually, there is no renewal cost year-over-year if the tenant stays in place.